 Turns out that the science of pie dough is really not all that complex, and once you get a grasp of what's really going on in between those flaky layers, baking it into a perfect crust becomes a matter of smarts, not luck.

-The Myths Behind Flaky Pie Crust
+The Myths Behind Flaky Pie Crusts

 On paper, classic pie dough is a mind-bogglingly simple recipe.
 Combine flour with a bit of salt and sugar, cut in some butter, lard, and/or shortening, then add just enough cold water to get it to come together into a disk.
 Roll it out and bake.
 That's it.

 The underlying difficulty in the technique comes during the first stage of cutting the butter into the flour.
 Unless you make pie dough day in and day out, it's close to impossible to accurately cut butter into flour to the same degree on a consistent basis.
 Don't cut it in quite enough, and you need to add extra water to absorb the excess dry flour, resulting in the over-formation of gluten, and a tough, leathery crust.
 On the other hand, cut it in just bit too much, and you end up with way too little dry flour.
 Rather than having well-structured flaky layers, you end up with a crust that crumbles into sandy pieces, like this: